wreckah/slack-cleaner/readme.md

 # Clean up old files from your team's Slack account

-The free team account in Slack allows to store 5GB only.
+Free team account in Slack allows to store 5GB only.
 When it's exceeded, Slack starts to show warnings asking you to remove large files.
 This tool allows to make a backup and delete files older than X days.